reliforp/reli-prof/README.md

 - WIP
 - It can periodically read and output the current running function name or call trace from another PHP process
 - Additionally, it can find the address of EG from another PHP process
-    - ZTS is also supported, if the target process is PHP 7.4.
+    - ZTS is also supported, if you have an unstripped php binary.
     - So it can also be used with [adsr/phpspy](https://github.com/adsr/phpspy) to profile in ZTS
 - It runs only on PHP 7.4